 Adults assume that learning to count is easy, because we cannot remember the time before we could count.
 This research explains the principles, the sequence, and the challenges.

-Victorian State Government’s Education Development Centre explains that even if young children can recite the number sequence (i.e. say one, two, three, etc) we cannot assume that they can count small sets of objects.
+Education Development Center, interactivestem.org and researchandpractice.org, explains that even if young children can recite the number sequence (i.e. say one, two, three, etc) we cannot assume that they can count small sets of objects.
 The important principles and challenges involved in learning to count are identified.

 Janette Bobis’ research on mental computation is now receiving greater emphasis in the curriculum and in classrooms across the world than ever before.
 Her research demonstrates the importance of the empty number line.